 More Quality Time Together

-Toys everywhere, messy play activities, crafts and meal times to clear up after – let nursery worry about some of it!
-Even if your child only attends for a few hours a week, this will benefit you both equally and make your time together even more special.
+Toys scattered everywhere, messy play activities, crafts, and lunch times that need to be cleaned up after — let the nursery take care of some of it for you!
+Even if your child only attends for a few hours each week, this will be beneficial for both of you and will make the time that you spend together even more memorable.

 The majority of children start nursery between the ages of 2 and 3.
 By this age children are independent and curious, and are growing more interested in other children.
 These are all signs that your child is ready to start nursery and begin socialising with other kids.